Ogunpa River: Causes of Flooding

-Channelisation project
+Channelisation works

+Following repeated flood disasters, government authorities implemented channelization and engineering modifications to increase the river’s hydraulic capacity.

 In 1999, the Nigerian Government took over the "Channelisation Project" of the Ogunpa River.
 They had been bedeviled by series of problems since 1977.
 It was first started by the state government of Oyo State.
 To this end, a 10 billion naira contract was awarded to finish the channelisation of the Ogunpa.

 Although the project was scheduled for completion in February 2003, some of the contractors working on the channelisation reportedly abandoned the site unfinished.

+Environmental Impact

+Despite engineering interventions, flooding remains a major issue due to rapid urban growth and inadequate waste management systems.

+Urbanization continues to increase flood risk by reducing natural water infiltration capacity.